WARP4dot52/lambda/poincare/doc/tree.md

 - If you want to test if your Tree's root is a node of a given type, say `Cos`, use the automatically defined `tree->isCos()` method.

-- If you want to test if the root belongs to a group of related type, there maybe a range in types.h.
-For instance the range `Integer` gathers all node types that are used to represent integers can be used with `tree->isInteger()`.
+- If you want to test if the root belongs to a group of related types, there may be a range in types.h.
+For instance the range `Integer` gathers all node types that are used to represent integers and membership can be tested with `tree->isInteger()`.
 You may also test if a Type belongs to a range with `TypeBlock::IsInteger(type)`.

-- If you are more interested by the kind of mathematical object the tree represents, Dimension analysis is what you are looking for. `Dimension::Get(tree)` will tell you if your tree has a scalar or a matrix dimension and `Dimension::ListLength(tree)` if it is a list of such objects.
+- If you are more interested by the kind of mathematical object the tree represents as a whole, [Dimension analysis](../src/expression/dimension.h) is what you are looking for. `Dimension::Get(tree)` will tell you if your tree has a Scalar, Matrix, Unit, Point or Boolean dimension and `Dimension::ListLength(tree)` if it is a list of such objects.

 ## How to inspect the structure of a Tree ?
-The structure of a `Tree` can be inspected with several log functions (available only in DEBUG) depending on the level of detail your are interested with :
+The structure of a Tree can be inspected in DEBUG with several log functions, depending on the level of detail your are interested with :
 - `tree->logBlocks()` shows the block representation with each block displayed as `[interpretation]`
   ```
   [Add][2]